Water-Run/treepp/README.md

 * Fully compatible with the original Windows `tree` command, while extending the option set with commonly needed features such as showing file sizes, limiting recursion depth, and exporting results to a file
 * Supports traditional Windows-style options (e.g., `/f`, case-insensitive), Unix-style options (e.g., `-f` and `--files`), and PowerShell-style options (e.g., `-Files`)
-* Supports multithreading, delivering exponential performance improvements in large and complex directories
+* Supports multithreading, making it easy to achieve exponential performance improvements in large and complex directories; when running in administrator mode, it can also scan the MFT directly to achieve extremely fast speeds.

 `tree++` is implemented in `Rust`.